-Notice is hereby given that 51st Annual General Meeting of the company will be held on Friday 25th October, 2019 at 10:00 a.m. at Noor Mahal, 1 Rasool Park, LOS, Lahore to transact the following business.
+Notice is hereby given that 52nd Annual General Meeting of the company will be held on Monday 26th October, 2020 at 10:30 a.m. at its registered office 67/C-I, Gulberg-III, Lahore to transact the following business.

-- 1. To confirm the minutes of 50th Annual General Meeting held on 27-10-2018. - 2.
-To receive and adopt the audited accounts of the company along with the Directors and Auditor's reports for the year ended June 30, 2019. - 3.
-To appoint the Auditors and fix their remuneration for the next financial year 2019-2020. - 4.
-Any other matter with the permission of the chair.
+- 1. To confirm the minutes of 51st Annual General Meeting held on 25-10-2019.

+- 2. To receive and adopt the audited accounts of the company along with the Directors and Auditor's reports for the year ended June 30, 2020.

+- 3. To appoint the auditors and fix their remuneration for the next financial year 2020-2021.

+- 4. To elect Directors of the company in accordance to the provision of the section 159 of the Companies Act 2017.
+The number of Directors to be elected has been fixed at seven in the Board meeting held on 5th October, 2020.
+Name of Directors retiring and eligible to file nominations are as under:

+- Mian Iqbal Salahuddin (CEO)

+Mrs. Munira Salahuddin

+Mian Yousaf Salahuddin

+Mian Sohail Salahuddin

+Muhammad Khalil Latif

+- 7. Syed Abid Raza Zaidi

+- 5. Any other matter with the permission of the chair.